segmentio/segment-docs/README.md

 Edit the content files, check them in on a new branch, PR to the main repo, and when your PR is merged to `master`, the site automatically rebuilds.

+For more details, see the [Contributor Guide](contributors.md)!

 ### JUST Editing content?

-You can make a limited range of edits from the Github site!
+You can make a limited range of edits [from the Github site](contributors.md/#contribute-from-the-github-web-ui)!
 Hooray!
 But this system works best if you clone it locally so you can run test builds.

+See the [Contributor Guide](contributors.md) for more info.

 ## Most frequently asked question: Do I need a review?